slimayo/TechCrush-/README.md

 1. Overall Attrition Is Moderately High.

-2. Attrition Is Concentrated Early in Employee Tenure.
+2. Attrition is concentrated early in employee tenure.

-3. Salary Is One of the Strongest Attrition Drivers
+3. Salary is one of the strongest attrition drivers

-4. Promotion Stagnation Predicts Attrition
+4. Promotion stagnation predicts attrition

-5. Job Satisfaction & Work Environment Matter More Than Demographics
+5. Job satisfaction and work environment matter more than demographics

-6. Overtime and Business Travel Increase Exit Risk
+6. Overtime and business travel increase exit risk

-7. Sales Roles Drive Most of the Attrition
+7. Sales roles drive most of the attrition

-8. Commute Distance and Work Environment Interact
+8. Commute distance and work environment interact

-9. High Performers Are Not Immune
+9. High performers are not immune

 ### Recommendations